webplatform/docs/bold/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=bold
 |Definition=Of a font or typeface, having thicker strokes than its normal form.
+The last word in this sentence is <b>bold</b>.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}